1. PDF/X Compliance

-If a book is not PDF/X-1a:2001 compliant, our automated system will try to preflight it to be compliant.
+If a book is not PDF/X-1a:2001 or PDF/X-3:2002 compliant, our automated system will try to preflight it to be compliant.

 - If the preflight is successful, the files will print.

-- If it is unsuccessful, either the files will fail premedia and an email will be generated to notify you; or it may try to print the file, which will result in many print errors, including white boxes around art and text.
+- If it is unsuccessful, either the files will fail premedia and an email will be generated to notify you; or the printer may try to print the file, which will result in many print errors, including white boxes around art and text.

 Be sure books are compliant BEFORE you upload them.
-Use the PDF/X-1a:2001 setting to export your PDF.
+Use the PDF/X-1a:2001 or PDF/X-3:2002 setting to export your PDF.
 If that is not an option, it can be converted using Acrobat:

 - Open the file in Acrobat.